qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

     - Frontend interface supported by HTML, Javascript and Flask scripts
     - Backend chat service supported by the use of Speech-to-Text, Text-to-Speech and OpenAI Chat Models

-## Environment file to create and edit
+## Environment file to create and edit for different applications

 The *.env* file containing environment variables will be referenced by all modules in this repo.
 Here are the default settings for quickstart.